miasdk/miasdk/README.md

 - 🎀 Hi, I’m Mia
-- 🦩 I'm a Web and iOS Developer based in NYC
+- 🦩 I'm a Web developer based in NYC
-- 💮 I’m passionate about Design, Film, and Art
-- 🩰  I’m currently a Bachelor in Computer Science Candidate @ Hunter College & doing freelance web development work.
-- 📱 I’m looking for opportunities in front-end, back-end, and full-stack web development and mobile development in Swift

 <hr>

 - 🛼 How to reach me: